OpenFn/language-dhis2/README.md

 });
 ```

+- Make sure the update and upsert integration tests doesn't affect those initial organisation units, programs, programStage and trackedEntityInstance required.
+Otherwise the create integration tests would be broken again; and that's an endless faillure loop :(

 Anytime a new example is added in the documentation of a helper function, a new
 integration test should be done.